How to Answer the Inevitable Interview Question: ‘Tell Me About Yourself’

 1. Prepare, prepare, prepare.

 You can never (and we do mean never) be over-prepared for an interview.
 You need to make sure your equipment is ready.
-Check your internet connection, lighting, video, and sound.
+Check your internet connection, lighting, video and sound.
 Make sure you have a full battery on your phone or laptop.
 Be punctual when logging into a Zoom meeting.
-Practice talking via Zoom or another online meeting platform to make yourself more comfortable with the technology.
-Be prepared to email your interviewers a copy of your resume, cover letter, references, and sample of your work.
-Don’t assume they will all have these things sitting in front of them.
-Often overlooked in remote interview tips, is to keep other application and browser windows closed so that if you have to share your screen, you’re not sharing anything you don’t want your potential employer to know about.
+Video interview tips include practicing talking via Zoom or another online meeting platform to make yourself more comfortable with the technology.
+You want to make an outstanding first impression, and being late due to technological issues may negatively affect your interviewer’s perception of you.

 2. Be purposeful about what you show your interviewer.

 You want to make a good impression.
-One remote interview tip to remember is that your video background and environment should reflect your professional qualities.
+One way is by asking your remote interview questions and answers.
+Another video interview tip is that your video background and environment should reflect your professional qualities.
 Make sure it’s neutral and without distraction.
-Don’t use a picture of a tropical island or your dog fluffy (no matter how cute he is!).
-Whatever you do, don’t use a video background.
-That’s one of our best job video interview tips.
-Select a neutral, clean, and clutter-free space.
-Don’t have that at home?
-Consider a study room at your local library.
-Just make sure the lighting is good and that the area is free from distractions (this includes windows that may have bad lighting or distracting actions like cars driving by).
-Ensure your mobile’s notifications are silenced!
-Nothing is more annoying than the constant beeps signaling your latest Tik Tok post is blowing up.
+Want one of our best job remote interview tips?
+Don’t use a picture of a tropical island or your dog Fluffy (no matter how cute he is!).
+Moreover, whatever you do, don’t use a video background.
+Select a neutral, clean and clutter-free space.

 3. Wear professional attire.

-Sure, things are more casual now than they were pre-2020; but the fact of the matter is that your prospective employer has to see you as professional and trustworthy.
-These attributes are directly reflected in your attire.
-One of the most important remote interview tips is to always dress as you would for an in-person interview.
+Sure, things are more casual now than they have been in the past, but the fact is that your prospective employer has to see you as professional and trustworthy.
+Not only can you express this via your remote interview questions and answers, but these attributes are also directly reflected in your attire.
+One of the most essential video interview tips is always dress as you would for an in-person interview.
 While that doesn’t always mean wearing a full suit, it should mean that you’re dressed professionally and appropriately based on the job you are seeking.
-Our job interview tips wouldn’t be complete without saying that you shouldn’t assume you are only going to be seen from the chest up.
-It can be tempting to dress more casually from the waist down, but always assume that your entire outfit will be visible to your potential employer.

 4. Engage the interviewer.